 - What the State Department Can and Cannot Do in a Crisis: The actions the State Department takes depend on the nature of the crisis.
 Our primary role is to keep the U.S. citizen community informed of safety and security developments and travel options.
 Regularly scheduled commercial transportation is always the best option when local communications and transportation infrastructure are intact and operating normally.
 If there are no commercial options available, if we have consular officers at the U.S. Embassy or U.S. Consulate, and if the conditions permit, we may help U.S. citizens identify possible transportation options.
 In some situations, we may encourage you to stay at a safe location and depart as soon as you can do so safely, using transportation you are able to find on your own.
 For comprehensive information on what the State Department can and cannot do in a crisis, please visit: https://travel.state.gov/content/travel/en/international-travel/emergencies/what-state-dept-can-cant-do-crisis.html.

 - Visa Services: The United States Embassy in Lima, Peru, remains unable to resume routine immigrant and nonimmigrant visa services at this time.
 We will resume routine visa services as soon as possible but are unable to provide a specific date.
-Visa fees are valid and may be used to schedule an interview appointment in the country where it was purchased within one year of the date of payment.
+Visa fees are normally valid and may be used to schedule an interview appointment in the country where it was purchased within one year of the date of payment.
+However, due to the suspension of visa services, the Consular Section is extending the validity of visa fees to December 31, 2021.
 If you have an urgent matter and need to travel immediately, please follow the guidance provided at https://ais.usvisa-info.com/en-pe/niv to request an emergency appointment.
 Applicants for H1B, H2B, H4, L, and certain J categories covered by Presidential Proclamation 10052 should request an appointment only if you have reason to believe you may qualify for one of the exceptions listed in the Proclamation here: https://www.whitehouse.gov/presidential-actions/proclamation-suspending-entry-aliens-present-risk-u-s-labor-market-following-coronavirus-outbreak/.
 For more information, please call +51 1 7097950 or +51 1 7097951 (from Peru), or +1 703 249 4660 (from the United States), to speak with a customer service representative.

 - Medications: If you are running low on your medications, Peru’s Ministry of Health maintains a web portal (https://bit.ly/3erY7HL) that allows users to search for prescription medication by name and verify the pharmacies in Peru that carry the medication.
 You can initiate a search by brand name or active ingredient.
 The U.S. Embassy recommends calling in advance to confirm pharmacy hours and that the medication is in stock before going to the pharmacy.